 This will allow the cooking juices to get reabsorbed back into the pie and will allow for easier, cleaner slicing.
 As long as you let the pie cool and set, cutting it into slices is easy.
 If you try to cut it too early, it could fall apart.

-It goes well with lots of side dishes.
-It’s very versatile.
+This tasty pie goes well with lots of side dishes.
+It's very versatile.
 I simply serve it with a side of vegetables.
 I often serve it with one of the following:

 Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
-Gently reheat them in the microwave, on 50% power, about 1 minute per slice.
+Gently reheat them in the microwave, on 50% power, for about 1 minute per slice.